pablogiral/AcresPay/replit.md

 - Modified HomePage to use route parameters (/bill/:billId or /bill/new)
 - Updated AddParticipantDialog with tabs to add friends or create new participants

+### Performance Optimizations
+- Fixed input performance issue: Bill name input now uses local state and only syncs to server onBlur instead of onChange
+- This prevents excessive API calls on every keystroke, dramatically improving UI responsiveness
+- Pattern: Use local state for form inputs, sync to server only when user finishes editing

 ## Architecture

 ### Backend